christophervigliotti/angular-complete-guide-routing/README.md

     will fix in 142

-🔜 142.
-Configuring the Handling of Query Parameters
+142. Configuring the Handling of Query Parameters

+/*
+142, server.component.ts, added a third element to the second argument in navigate() called "queryParamsHandling" that...lets us handle query params (naturally lol).
+In this example we are preserving or maintaining our query params when navigating to 'edit'.
+Makes sense!
+*/
+    onEdit(){
+        this.router.navigate(
+            ['edit'],
+            {
+                relativeTo: this.route,
+                queryParamsHandling: 'preserve'
+            }
+        );
+    }

-🔜 143.
-Redirecting and Wildcard Routes
+143. Redirecting and Wildcard Routes

-🔜 144.
-Important: Redirection Path Matching
+144. Important: Redirection Path Matching

-🔜 145.
-Outsourcing the Route Configuration
+145. Outsourcing the Route Configuration

-🔜 146.
-An Introduction to Guards
+146. An Introduction to Guards

-🔜 147.
-Protecting Routes with canActivate
+147. Protecting Routes with canActivate

-🔜 148.
-Protecting Child (Nested) Routes with canActivateChild
+148. Protecting Child (Nested) Routes with canActivateChild

-🔜 149.
-Using a Fake Auth Service
+149. Using a Fake Auth Service

-🔜 150.
-Controlling Navigation with canDeactivate
+150. Controlling Navigation with canDeactivate

-🔜 151.
-Passing Static Data to a Route
+151. Passing Static Data to a Route

-🔜 152.
-Resolving Dynamic Data with the resolve Guard
+152. Resolving Dynamic Data with the resolve Guard

-🔜 153.
-Understanding Location Strategies
+153. Understanding Location Strategies

-🔜 154.
-Wrap Up
+154. Wrap Up
 ```

 # More Info